Fishing Season: Year Round

 Water Flow Data

-Nymphing and tossing smaller dry flies has been producing pretty successful days out on the water.
+Nymphing and tossing some streamers has been producing pretty successful days out on the water.
 Long, light leaders (6x fluorocarbon ideally for nymph rigs, mono for dries), Midges size 18-22, colors- black, olive, purple and red have been working pretty well.
 Pheasant tail- sizes 16-20 with or without bead head heads have been getting hits on the water all under an indicator.
-Yellow Sally's (sulfers) are out and hitting well!

 Local Species Available Year Round